-Now that you know what to look for to create your perfect Instagram feed for your business, it’s time to try it out!
+Now that you know what to look for to create your perfect Instagram feed for your business and business facebook page, it’s time to try it out!
 So how, exactly, do you plan out your Instagram feed?
 The best way to curate and plan an Instagram feed is to preview it beforehand.
 Once you’re happy with your feed, you can schedule Instagram posts for free to make your week easier.

 Once you’ve uploaded your photos to Later, all you have to do is drag and drop them onto the content calendar to start planning your feed.
 Then, you can preview your Instagram feed with both your current Instagram feed and your planned posts, and you can easily move around photos as needed to create the best feed.
 Or, if a photo just doesn’t work, then you know to replace it with a different photo or save it for later.